 - Final proposal package submitted to the USGS by CTIWR (mid January).

 Click here to download the previous FY2018 USGS 104b Program RFP.

-Funds made available for individual projects varies from year to year.
-We request a cap of $25,000 of federal funds per project per year for a maximum of 2 years duration.
+- Total funds made available for individual projects varies from year to year.
+We request a cap of $25,000 of federal funds per project, per year for a maximum of 2 years duration.

 - Federal funds must be matched at least 2:1 with non-federal dollars (every $1 federal funds requested must be matched with $2 from non-federal funds).